zendframework/zend-servicemanager/docs/book/migration.md

 ### Config class

-`Zend\ServiceManager\Config` has been updated to follow the changes to the `ConfigInterface` and `ServiceManager`.
+`Mxc\ServiceManager\Config` has been updated to follow the changes to the `ConfigInterface` and `ServiceManager`.
 This essentially means that it removes the various getter methods, and adds the `toArray()` method.